Barycentric rational approximation for learning the index of a dynamical system from limited data: Introduction

 \subsection{The barycentric form}

-What all the above methods actually have in common is the barycentric form used to express the rational approximation.
-It is an alternative to other representations of transfer functions, e.g., as the ratio of two polynomials or, as in the ``Heaviside'' pole-residue format, as the sum of simple fractions.
+What all the above methods have in common is the barycentric form used to express the rational approximation.
+It is an alternative to other representations of transfer functions, e.g., as the ratio of two polynomials or, as in the ``Heaviside'' pole-residue format, as a sum of simple fractions.
 The barycentric form is a numerically stable representation \cite{berrut2004barycentric} of the rational approximant to be computed.
-It represents a rational function as the ratio of two sums of fractions with identical singularities (or poles):
+It represents a rational function as a ratio of two sums of fractions with identical singularities (or poles):

 The poles of both numerator and denominators, namely, the set $\{s_k\}_{k=0}^m$, are referred to as \emph{support points}.
 The numerators are different, containing the so-called \emph{barycentric weights} $n_k$ and $d_k$.
 One of the most useful features of the barycentric form is that one can encode \emph{interpolation} properties in its structure, in a numerically stable way.
 Specifically, the value of $r$ at each support point $s_k$ equals $n_k/d_k$ by design.
 As such, enforcing an arbitrary value $f_k$ at any support point is as easy as setting the numerator barycentric coefficient $n_k$ as $n_k:=d_kf_k$.
 If this is done at all support points, one obtains the \emph{interpolatory} barycentric form